Prakh2909/spring-boot-dumps/README.md

 ![Alt Text](images/maven-lifecycle.png)

-validate: validates the code before compiling.
+1. validate: validates the code before compiling.
 Maven does't restrict anything here but we can add goals.
 Like validating code style, formatting etc.
-compile: converts the java code to bytecode. .class files.
+2. compile: converts the java code to bytecode. .class files.
 Puts the bytecode into target/classes.
-test: runs the test cases of the project in src/test
+3. test: runs the test cases of the project in src/test
-package: package compiled code into JAR(.jar) or WAR(.war).
+4. package: package compiled code into JAR(.jar) or WAR(.war).
-verify: check the integrity of the package.
+5. verify: check the integrity of the package.
 Maven does't restrict anything here but we can add goals. like PMD source code analyzer.
-install: Installs the .jar package into local repository. typically located in (~/.m2/repository).
+6. install: Installs the .jar package into local repository. typically located in (~/.m2/repository).
 We can change the path in /.m2/settings.xml file.
-deploy: Installs the .jar package into remote repository.
+7. deploy: Installs the .jar package into remote repository.
 We can provide the repo url in the pom file and private repo we can put username & password in settings.xml.
 If we try to run deploy without providing the url we will see the error.

-If we want to deploy the manifest to maven central repository we can use: https://repo.maven.apache.org/maven2/.
+Note: If we want to deploy the manifest to maven central repository we can use: https://repo.maven.apache.org/maven2/.
 Since its public we dont need username and password.

-To configure remote repo:
+Note: To configure remote repo:
 ![Alt text](images/remote-repo-config.png)